eudoxia0/eudoxia0.github.io/article/_posts/2022-12-27-introducing-austral.md

 are burned out, they have limited focus, limited working memory, they are traumatized by writing executable YAML, _etc_.

-Mechanical processes — such as type systems, type checking, formal verification, design by contract, static assertion checking, dynamic assertion checking — are independent of the skill of the programmer.
+Mechanical processes---such as type systems, type checking, formal verification, design by contract, static assertion checking, dynamic assertion checking---are independent of the skill of the programmer.
 Mechanical processes _scale_, unlike berating people to simply write fewer bugs.